xgp/keycloak-experiments/cache-persistence/README.md

 - Turn off Infinispan/JGroups discovery and clustering.
 Each Keycloak node thinks it's a singleton.
 - Make a JDBC cache store for previously "distributed" caches, where all entries are stored immediately (i.e. set passivation=false).
 This store is shared by all Keycloak nodes.

-This seems to solve both the JGroups communication incompatibility (by eliminating it) and
+This seems to solve both the JGroups communication incompatibility (by eliminating it) and essentially eliminates Infinispan, other than a local cach and single way to read/write to a set of stores.

 #### Problems

 - Keycloak uses `Externalizer` for some of it's keys.
-We had to write a `Key2StringMapper` for those.
+We had to write a `Key2StringMapper` for those that runs the externalizer and creates a string ( uFEFF + 1 char identifier + FQCN + uFEFF + base64(bytes from externalizer) ).
-- Key length can be long, so the id/key in the database has to be `VARCHAR(1024)`
+  - Key length can be long, so the id/key in the database has to be `VARCHAR(1024)` (at least? - need to verify)
 - While we haven't encountered it yet, there may be collisions if 2 nodes are trying to read/write the same key at the same time.
+Not sure if there are transaction flags that can be used to avoid this.
-- More local memory consumption
+- More local memory consumption, as the local/memory caches are duplicated.
-- Lots of database reads/writes
+- Lots of database reads/writes.
+(Need to quantify this)
-- Simultaneous startup with multiple Keycloaks may fail if they try to create the `ispn_*` tables at exactly the same time
+- Simultaneous startup with multiple Keycloaks may fail if they try to create the `ispn_*` tables at exactly the same time.